 While some are made with compression technology that helps protect against abrasions, there are arm shivers designed with added safety in mind.
 Such shivers offer a layer of padding along the forearm that offers benefits to players like running backs who deal with defenders swatting at the ball.
 The longer varieties often feature padding from the forearm to the elbow, aiding in lessening the blows players experience on the field.

 Padded elbow sleeves – which extend from your forearm to above your elbow – help absorb some of the shock from impact while also allowing for full mobility during play.
 Many designs are made to conform to and move with your body for a personalized fit and are popular with positions like running backs and fullbacks.

-“These are designed with controlling the football in mind,” Lancianese said.
+“These are designed with controlling the football in mind,” said DICK’S Sporting Goods Associate Joey Lancianese.
 “They are worn by anyone running through a tight gap where you tuck the ball and people try to swat it or rip it away.
 Sometimes you might see a defensive lineman or linebacker wear them.”